 Each Personally Speaking event begins at 6:30 p.m. with the lecture.
 A reception follows.
 Reservations are requested.

 Parking is complimentary for each event.
 For events at Atkins Library, parking is available in campus decks, including the nearby Cone Deck.
-Parking tokens will be provided.
-At UNC Charlotte Center City, parking has changed from past years.
-Due to construction, parking for events now is in lots just off 9th Street.
+Parking vouchers will be provided.
+Parking at UNC Charlotte Center City is in lots just off 9th Street.
 Attendants will direct guests to the parking